eed3si9n/eed3si9n.com/content/posts/fast-scala3-parsing-with-tree-sitter.md

 A few interesting features of Tree-sitter are that its capable of incremental parsing, and also its capable of parsing code that contains errors.
 These two aspects make Tree-sitter particularly useful for language features in editors, like syntax highlight and code folding.

-Analogous to the Language Server Protocol (LSP), Tree-sitter own its own is unaware of specific programming languages, but once the C code is generated for the language you're interested in, it could be invoked programmatically to annotate the source code with the syntax.
+Analogous to the Language Server Protocol (LSP), Tree-sitter on its own is unaware of specific programming languages, but once the C code is generated for the language you're interested in, it could be invoked programmatically to annotate the source code with the syntax.
 One way of thinking about this that `tree-sitter` CLI is capable of turning any source code into LISP.
 Once the code is in the common format, other people can write common tooling to manipulate it, like highlighting (and more features).

 ## Neovim, Tree-sitter, and Scala